 The start of mining is Comstock Lode at Virginia City, 37 km south of Reno.
 On the east side of Mount Davidson (2,396 m asl) in the Virginia Range.
 Silver was first discovered in 1859, by 1860 there was a booming mining community.
 Over the years large quantities of silver ore were extracted, worth approximately $400,000,000 in 19th Century dollars.
 At its peak, Virginia City had a population of more than 30,000 people.

-The US government constructed the Carson City mint in 1870 to process some of the silver into coins.
+The US government constructed the Carson City mint in 1870 to process some silver into coins.
 There were more than 650 km of tunnels and shafts excavated under the Virginia City area, to a depth of 915 m.
 Depending on the depth the temperatur in many mines was about 50 °C, a few had even up to 70 °C. Light was poor, air too, and there was a great danger of fire because of the open light which was used.
-The end came in the 1890s, the descend was rapid, and today Virginia City has a population of approximately 500 people.
+The end came in the 1890s, the descent was rapid, and today Virginia City has a population of approximately 500 people.